VictorMadu/food-ordering/README.md

 - `devops.dev`: docker files for running app on development (non-production) mode.
 - `devops.local-dev`: docker files for local development.
 - `devops.test`: docker files for testing application.
-- `src.app`: This is where actions that causes in the application originates from.
-The actions can be triggered internally or externally (ie: users make requests).
+- `src.app`: This is where operation in the application originates from.
+The operations can be triggered internally or externally (ie: users make requests).
 This folder contains controllers (for http routes, websocket), job scheduler (using queue), event handlers
 - `src.domain`: This is where domain objects lives.
 Contains majority of the app business logic.
 Domain Objects includes: aggregates, domain events, value objects, domain services, entities.
-- `src.lib`: This is where ultity functions lives.
+- `src.lib`: This is where utility functions lives.
 - `src.presistence`: This is where repositories and cache for data storage lives.
 - `src.validator`: This is where value validators used by domain objects and dtos lives
 - `test.integration`: Integration test, app is set up to run similar way in production, and API calls are made, response are being asserted.
 Integration test focuses on user flow.